KxSystems/docs/docs/ml/toolkit/utilities/ml.md

 Where

--   `x` is a vector of predicted values
+-   `x` is a vector/matrix of predicted labels
--   `y` is a vector of true values
+-   `y` is a vector/matrix of true labels

 returns the accuracy of predictions made.